kalpit00/terraform-ansible-aws-project/README.md

-Sample Project to use Terraform to learn Infrastructure as Code (IaC)
+Sample Project to use Terraform and Ansible to learn Infrastructure as Code (IaC)

 To try this web server, you will need your own AWS account and ACCESS keys